jimbobbennett/phipilot/README.md

 ### Access Phipilot over the internet

 If you want to access your PhiPilot remotely over the internet, you can use [Ngrok](https://ngrok.com).

+## Microsoft Phi-3

+Phi-3 is an SML (described [below](#what-is-a-slm)) that is small enough to run on a Raspberry Pi.
+It has 3.82B parameters, is 2.2GB in size and can easily run on an 8GB Raspberry Pi.
+It is on par with GPT-3.5, and outperforms Gemini 1.0 on a number of popular benchmarks.

+You can read more about this model on the [Ollama Phi-3 model page](https://ollama.com/library/phi3).

 ## What is a SLM?